NuageTompis/Advent-of-Code/2023/README.md

 F---H
 ```

 Here it is impossible to link the nodes *7* and *9*, and thus we found the *fake* connections.
-All there is left to do is to find the size of a group, $k$ and multiply it by $n - k$ where $n$ is the total number of nodes.
+All that is left to do is to find the size of a group, $k$ and multiply it by $n - k$ where $n$ is the total number of nodes.

  <br><br>